boltops-tools/terraspace-docs/_docs/learn/aws/configure.md

 title: Configure AWS
 ---

-Configure AWS so Terraspace can connect to AWS.
+Configure AWS so Terraspace can connect to it.
 The recommended way is to:

 1. setting up the `~/.aws/config` and `~/.aws/credentials` files
 2. setting your `AWS_PROFILE` and `AWS_REGION` environment variables